Wii Remote: Expansions

 The Wii Remote has an expansion port at the bottom which allows various functional attachments to be added.
 The connector, and any accessories that attach to it, use a 400 kHz I²C protocol.
 This expandability is similar to that available with the port on the Nintendo 64 controller.
 There is a female connector on Wii remotes, to which expansions with a male connector can be connected.

 The multiple kinds of controllers that can connect to the Wii Remote make it into a more versatile controller, opening up new Wii controller configurations and likewise multiple control schemes.
 Various racing games such as Mario Kart Wii and a few Need for Speed video games, as well as some fighting games like Super Smash Bros.
-Brawl, Tatsunoko vs. Capcom: Ultimate All-Stars and the Naruto: Clash of Ninja Revolution trilogy take advantage of the versatility the expansion port confers to offer multiple control schemes to suit different kinds of players.
+Brawl, Tatsunoko vs. Capcom and the Naruto: Clash of Ninja Revolution trilogy take advantage of the versatility the expansion port confers to offer multiple control schemes to suit different kinds of players.